chrisdigital/sublime-html5-simple-starter/README.md

 # Sublime HTML5 Simple Starter

 A Sublime Text snippet to generate a stripped down HTML5 Simple Starter template loosely based on HTML5 Boilerplate.

+This is an exercise in creating a custom Sublime Text snippet.

+This is based on Sitepoint post and an excerpt from HTML5 & CSS3 for the Real World, by Alexis Goldstein, Louis Lazaris & Estelle Weyl.
+[See more details](: http://www.sitepoint.com/a-basic-html5-template/).

 ## Install